gridsome/gridsome.org/blog/2019-04-14-gridsome-06/index.md

 | `page-query.js` size | 510kb | *removed* |
 | Size of all JS chunks | 1000kb (excl. data chunks) | **570kb** (total) |

 ## New website design and starters library
 We redesigned https://gridsome.org to be more lightweight, clean and inclusive.
 We also added a [Starter library](/starters) to help anyone get quickly up and running with Gridsome.
+Have you build a starter for Gridsome?
+Submit yours here.

 ## Breaking changes